 What Are Korean Variety Shows?

-The closest American analogue to the Korean variety show would be reality competitions, but it's not a perfect one-to-one because not all Korean variety shows involve competitions, and the ones that do aren't primarily about the competitions.
+The closest American analogue to the Korean variety show would be reality competitions, but it's not a perfect one-to-one because not all Korean variety shows involve competitions—and the ones that do aren't primarily about the competitions.

-The best way to grasp the concept of Korean variety shows is to watch one yourself, but assuming you don't have the time for that just yet, let's look at a few examples of the most popular Korean variety shows that have global fanbases.
+The best way to grasp the concept of Korean variety shows is to watch one yourself.
+But assuming you don't have the time for that, let's look at a few examples of the most popular Korean variety shows that have global fan bases.

 Notable Examples of Korean Variety Shows

-The cast of 7 (later expanded to a cast of 8) have amazing comedic chemistry with each other, the challenges in each episode are cleverly designed for maximum drama, and the penalties for losing aren't just slaps on the wrist, which raises the stakes and tension.
+The cast of 7 (later expanded to a cast of 8) have amazing comedic chemistry with each other.
+The challenges in each episode are cleverly designed for dramatic cast interactions.
+And the penalties for losing aren't just slaps on the wrist, which raises the stakes and tension.

 We Got Married

-The Spice That Makes Variety Shows Addicting
+The Addicting Spice in Variety Shows

 If Korean variety shows could be summed up in a single word, it would have to be authenticity.

 Obviously, everyone on a Korean variety show—both cast and guest—knows that they're on a TV show and is capable of putting on a facade for the public.

-Sure, the games are fun, and the banter is funny, but it's that feeling of being right there with these people—almost like you're in the same room with them, like they could even be your friends—that elevates the genre far above normal reality TV.
+Sure, the games are fun and the banter is funny, but it's the feeling of being right there with these people—almost like you're in the same room with them, like they could even be your friends—that elevates the genre far above normal reality TV.

-Just search for “Running Man," "Knowing Bros," "We Got Married," "1 Day 2 Nights," "Family Outing," "Infinite Challenge," "Weekly Idol," or any of the dozens of other heart-winning Korean variety shows out there.
+Just search for shows like "Running Man," "Knowing Bros," "We Got Married," "1 Day 2 Nights," "Family Outing," "Infinite Challenge," "Weekly Idol," or any of the dozens of other heart-winning Korean variety shows out there!